Weber Go-Anywhere Gas Grill Review: My Experience

 The Weber Go-Anywhere Gas Grill uses easy-to-find propane canisters.

 The new grate style is a flatter-type grate that covers the burner tube so that grease drips into the pan and avoids the flame altogether.
 If you’re cooking a lot of high-fat hamburgers, you’re going to get grease buildup in the bottom of the pan.
-Weber recommends you use a plastic scraper (a putty knife works fine) to clean the grease out as it builds up — you just have to let it cool and solidify first.
+Weber recommends you use a plastic scraper to clean the grease out as it builds up — you just have to let it cool and solidify first.
+I recommend that you just buy an inexpensive putty knife for cleaning out grease buildup.

 Weber Go-Anywhere Gas Grill Review: Grilling